Dimensions underlying the representational alignment of deep neural networks with humans

-Inspired by recent work in the cognitive sciences that has revealed core visual and semantic representational dimensions underlying human similarity judgments of object images \citep{hebart2020revealing}, here we propose a framework for systematically analyzing and comparing the dimensions underlying the representations in DNNs and humans.
+Inspired by recent work in the cognitive sciences that has revealed core visual and semantic representational dimensions underlying human similarity judgments of object images \citep{hebart2020revealing}, here we propose a framework to systematically analyze and compare the dimensions that shape representations in humans and DNNs.
 In this work, we apply this framework to human visual similarity judgments and representations in a DNN trained to classify natural images.
 Our approach reveals numerous interpretable DNN dimensions that appear to reflect both visual and semantic image properties and that appear to be well-aligned to humans.
-In contrast to humans who showed a dominance of semantic over visual dimensions, DNNs exhibited a striking visual bias, which only emulates human semantic behavior.
-While psychophysical experiments on DNN dimensions underscored their global interpretability, a face-to-face comparison of dimensions with humans revealed that DNN representations in fact only approximate human representations but lack the consistency expected from feature-specific visual and semantic dimensions.
-Together, our results reveal key factors underlying the representational alignment and misalignment between humans and DNNs, shed light on potentially divergent representational strategies, and highlight the potential of this approach for identifying determinants of the similarities and differences between both domains.
+In contrast to humans, who showed a dominance of semantic over visual dimensions, DNNs exhibited a striking visual bias, demonstrating that downstream semantic behavior is driven more strongly by different, primarily visual, strategies.
+While psychophysical experiments on DNN dimensions underscored their global interpretability, a direct comparison with human dimensions revealed that DNN representations in fact only approximate human representations but lack the consistency expected from property-specific visual and semantic dimensions.
+Together, our results reveal key factors underlying the representational alignment and misalignment between humans and DNNs, shed light on potentially divergent representational strategies, and highlight the potential of this approach to identify the factors underlying the similarities and differences between humans and DNNs.